 This winery is located in an area of southern Sonoma County known as the Petaluma Gap, known for producing high end Pinot Noir.
 The location also sits within the world famous Sonoma Coast Appellation.

 The winery has a permit allowing the production of 2,500 cases of wine per year.
 Historical production has typically been around 750 cases per year, though this could easily be expanded if outside grapes were purchased.
-A retail food permit is also in place.

 The 5.3± acre vineyard has been managed to produce high quality fruit with production running at 2 – 3 tons per acre.
 The vineyard is planted to mostly Pinot Noir with a small section of Cabernet Sauvignon and Cabernet Franc.